Paola Drigo: Life

 Drigo was born Paolina Valeria Maria Bianchetti in Castelfranco Veneto.
 Her father was Count Giuseppe Valerio Bianchetti who had fought with Garibaldi, later becoming a minor literary and political figure.
 Her mother, Luigia Anna Loro Bianchetti, was the daughter of a lawyer and member of the Italian Parliament.
-Paolino was educated first at the Liceo Canova in Treviso, where she was the first female student in the school's history, and she completed her studies at the Scuola Normale in Padua.
+Paolino was educated first at the Liceo Canova in Treviso, where she was the first female student in the school's history, and she completed her studies in Padua.

 In 1898 she married the engineer and agronomist Giulio Giovanni Drigo.
 Her first and only surviving child, their son Paolo, was born a year later.
 A daughter soon followed but died only a few days after her birth, an episode later alluded to in Drigo's autobiographical novel, Fine d'anno.
 The couple initially lived in a palazzo on the Piazza del Santo in Padua but in 1900 moved to Mussolente where Giulio had bought the Ca' Soderini, a large villa and farming estate with one of the largest and most important parks in the Veneto region.
 Until the beginning of the First World War, Paola Drigo spent the winter seasons in Rome where she was active in several literary salons.
 By 1912 her stories and novellas began to appear in La Lettura (published by the Corriere della Sera).
 Her first collection of stories, La fortuna, was published by Emilio Treves in 1913.
 The favorable reaction of both critics and the public led to regular collaborations with two other Italian literary magazines, Nuova Antologia and L'Illustrazione Italiana.